-None of the five properties in the RLA currently carries flood insurance.
-Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss properties nor specific claim data are detailed in this Plan.
+None of the properties of RLA #36 currently carries flood insurance.
+Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims information to the public, neither the repetitive loss properties nor address-specific claims data are detailed in this Plan.